Finbuckle/Finbuckle.MultiTenant/docs/CoreConcepts.md

 * `ConnectionString` is a connection string that should be used for database operations for this tenant.
 It might conntect to a shared database or a dedicated database for the single tenant.
 * The `Items` object is a general purpose `IDictionary<string, object>` container.

+## StrategyInfo
+Contains information about the multitenant strategy used to create the `MultiTenantContext`.
+Accessable as a property on `MultiTenantContext`.

+## StoreInfo
+Contains information about the multitenant store used to create the `MultiTenantContext`.
+Accessable as a property on `MultiTenantContext`.

 ## MultiTenant Strategies
 Responsible for determining and returning a tenant identifier string for the current request.
-* Several strategies are provided based on subdomain, route, etc. See [MultiTenant Strategies] for more information.
+* Several strategies are provided based on subdomain, route, etc. See [MultiTenant Strategies](Docs/Strategies) for more information.
 * Custom strategies implementing `IMultiTenantStrategy` can be used as well.

 ## MultiTenant Stores